Scrum for Startups: 5 Essentials You Need to Know

 Sprint retrospectives help eliminate past mistakes.
 For example, a team can fail to finish a Sprint on time due to the absence of necessary credentials or feedback.
 Retrospective discussion of Sprint obstacles allows you to eliminate the likelihood of something like that kind going wrong during the next one.

 Scrum is all about transparency and efficiency.
-The comprehensive control over all development processes along with the highest priority given to the most critical features and functionality results in a quicker go-live, which is important for the whole startup success.
+The comprehensive control over all development processes along with the highest priority given to the most critical features and functionality results in a quicker go-live, which is important for the whole startup software development success.

 Scrum is a great methodology when it comes to startups.
 With no clear recipe for success, there should be room for experiments and innovation.